 Las Vegas has legalized public pot consumption in social use venues.
-But the governor delayed this until 2021.
+But the governor delayed this legalization until 2022.
 However, people can currently consume pot legally in the Paiute cannabis lounge.2

 Smoking weed in public is a misdemeanor carrying a $600 fine in the state of Nevada.

 A first offense of having more than 1 oz. but less than 14 grams is a category E felony.
 Courts grant eligible defendants who plead guilty or no contest a deferral of judgment, which means the charge will get dismissed if the defendant completes various court-ordered sentencing terms.
 Otherwise, category E felony convictions carry probation and a suspended sentence.
 (But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)

 And public possession of paraphernalia for marijuana consumption is a misdemeanor carrying up to six months of jail time and/or up to $1,000 in fines.

 - Learn more about marijuana possession laws (NRS 453.336)

 In licensed dispensaries.
 Purchasers must show their ID.
 And they may not consume the pot until they get home.